grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 - The number of nodes and the flavors for each role.
 It is vital to include this information for overcloud creation.
 - The location of the container images for containerized OpenStack services.
 - Any network isolation files, starting with the initialization file (environments/network-isolation.yaml) from the heat template collection, then your custom NIC configuration file, and finally any additional network configurations.
+- Any external load balancing environment files if you are using an external load balancer.
+For more information, see External Load Balancing for the Overcloud.
+- Any storage environment files such as Ceph Storage, NFS, or iSCSI.
+- Any environment files for Red Hat CDN or Satellite registration.
+- Any other custom environment files.

+__NOTE:__ Red Hat recommends that you organize your custom environment files in a separate directory, such as the templates directory.

 For more information, see the following chapters in the Advanced Overcloud Customization guide:

     "Basic network isolation"
     "Custom composable networks"
     "Custom network interface templates"
-Any external load balancing environment files if you are using an external load balancer.
-For more information, see External Load Balancing for the Overcloud.
-Any storage environment files such as Ceph Storage, NFS, or iSCSI.
-Any environment files for Red Hat CDN or Satellite registration.
-Any other custom environment files.
-Red Hat recommends that you organize your custom environment files in a separate directory, such as the templates directory.

-For more information about customizing advanced features for your overcloud, see the Advanced Overcloud Customization guide.

 IMPORTANT
 A basic overcloud uses local LVM storage for block storage, which is not a supported configuration.
 It is recommended to use an external storage solution, such as Red Hat Ceph Storage, for block storage.